Davy700/RHEN/README.md

 - Scroll - inventory movement
 - Left click - attacking

-It was made for the resolution of 1920×1080 but the game was tested also on the resolution of 1536×864.
-Running the game with other resolution excluding the previously written ones can cause improper performance during the runtime.
+Note: The Display Scaling feature of Windows might interfere with the proper running of the game.
+This was made for the resolution of 1920×1080, with 100% scaling.
+Running the game with other resolution might cause improper performance during the runtime.